Som-Energia/legal-texts/README.md

 pip install -e .
 ```

-## Converting docx files into markdown
+## Import docx files as markdown

+**Master and translations:**
+The normal workflow considers the version of a document in a single original language to be the master to be imported.
+The rest of languages should be translated using Weblate.
-- Converting docx for all languages is expected to be done only the first time for each document.
+Still having docx files for several languages to be imported has sense in the following cases:

-- For next reviews of the document, we expect to import docx just the reference language and let the translators to work with weblate to update just the changed texts
+- The first import, if translated docx files already exist
+- The expected time lapse when the legal team is not adopting single master workflow yet.

+Procedure:

+- Obtain the master docx files
+- Ensure the docx files have language markers in its name (CA, ES, EU or GL/GA, in uppercase)
+- Create a folder in this project for the document, say: `my-document/`.
-- Use `import_docx.sh` passing all the docx files to import
+- Enter the folder and execute `import_docx.sh` passing the docx to be imported as parameters
-- The script expects ES GL EU CA (uppercase) to be part of the name to deduce the language
-- Sometimes GL is annotated as GA, the script fixes that
+- This will generate `my-document/<lang>.md`

+About the output:

-- This step generates a clean output just with basic formatting
+- This step generates a clean markdown output just with basic formatting
     - Even though it might clear too much
     - Some formatting must be reviewed
 - Paragraphs are splitted by sentence.
-  This is convenient since improves the diff effectivity but this might introduce artifacts.
+    - This is convenient since this improves the diff effectivity but be aware of possible artifacts.
-  Besides some languages split or merge the sentences.
+    - Some languages split or merge the sentences in a different way.

-## Review md files, first import
+## Review md files after import

-- Compare md for each language
+- Compare imported md files to identify real changes and formatting or import errors
+    - Against previous version in git
+    - Against same document in other languages
+- TODO: List of usual import errors

-## Extracting translation yamls
+## Extracting translation yaml files

 ```bash
 # first time, all languages